 The Sanskrit word “Agni” has roots relating to the Latin word “ignis”, which means “ignite”.
 Agni thus translates to mean “that which ignites”.
 Serving as the body’s gastric fire, it is the catalyst for digestion and metabolism.
+This intro will help learn more about this interesting subject.

 Responsible for the breaking down of, absorption and assimilation of the food that we consume, Agni functions on a cellular level to transform matter into energy that the body can then utilize.
 It provides nutrition for and is present in every cell and tissue in the body and is responsible for the maintenance of the immune system.
 The healthy functioning of Agni is so important that Ayurveda considers it to be the main source of life.